Myelination is an important neurological process that impacts almost everything I care about in my child: motor coordination, learning, focus, moods.

 And there are some easy ways to impact Myelination: Practice, Nutrition, and one more key mindset.
 Yes, it is actually a mindset.

-Dr. Terry walls one of my heroes who I will be referencing more in this episode says and I quote myelin is the insulation on the wiring between brain cells.
-And this is spelled EMI e li M.
+Dr. Terry Wall one of my heroes who I will be referencing more in this episode says and I quote myelin is the insulation on the wiring between brain cells.
+And this is spelled MYELIN.

 What does that mean for our kids?
 How much can we manipulate or increase our brain capacity by imagining work in detail?

-Another study in 2016, and this was on mice.
-This was by Mayo Clinic researchers found that I loved the study found that a high fat diet combined with exercise training, increases myelin protein expression.
+Another study in 2016, and was on mice.
+This was by Mayo Clinic researchers found that I loved the study found that a high-fat diet combined with exercise training, increases myelin protein expression.
 Now it’s known that myelin is made primarily of fat and cholesterol.
-Anyway, they did find that high fat alone, even though it helped, it also simultaneously promoted loss of oligodendrocytes.
-And to remind you, these are the cells that in your brain that create myelin, but they still helped in myelination.
+Anyway, they did find that high fat alone, even though it helped, also simultaneously promoted loss of oligodendrocytes.
+And to remind you, these are the cells in your brain that create myelin, but they still helped in myelination.
 And when combined with exercise training, this combination was most effective in increasing major myelin proteins.
-Now, there’s a little I have a few issues with this paper where the high fat diet consisted of sources of unsaturated fats such as corn oil, which are most often super refined and oxidized and never a source that I recommend as a fat option.
+Now, there’s a little I have a few issues with this paper where the high-fat diet consisted of sources of unsaturated fats such as corn oil, which are most often super refined and oxidized and never a source that I recommend as a fat option.

 Learn more about what inflammation means for you and your child.
-What are dietary and lifestyle factors that you can use to modulate and bring down inflammation you know, most everyone can drink green tea increase omega three is bring in turmeric and other spices, diverse colored plants, antioxidants, etc in their meals right?
+What are dietary and lifestyle factors that you can use to modulate and bring down inflammation you know, most everyone can drink green tea to increase omega-three is bring in turmeric and other spices, diverse colored plants, antioxidants, etc. in their meals right?

 Thank you for listening to functional nutrition and learning for kids.
-I’m your host, Dr. Wife, Sarathy.
-And today’s music was my nine year old.
-My three coach.
+I’m your host, Dr. Vaish Sarathy.
+And today’s music was my nine-year-old Maitri Gosh.
 See you next Thursday.